cooperia/Intro-and-Datastructures-HW/README.txt

-Here you can find all the homework i did in college for "Intro to C++" and "Data Structures in C++".
+Here you can find all the homework I did in college for "Intro to C++" and "Data Structures in C++".